data301-2021-summer2/project-group35-project/data/README.md

 # Data
-This contains raw and processed date.
+This contains raw and processed data.